smelc/tn-fp-haskell-course/README.md

 ---

-This course is funded by my employer: [Tweag](https://www.tweag.io/)
+This course is funded by my employer: [Modus Create](https://moduscreate.com/)